Chapter 11: virtio -- The Paravirtualized Device Model

 virtio-vsock (Device ID 19)

 vsock gives the guest and host a socket channel without a network interface.
 The guest opens a socket with socket(AF_VSOCK, SOCK_STREAM, 0) and addresses the host by its well-known CID.
-This is the channel Firecracker uses for its API proxy feature and for guest agent communication in richer microVM platforms.
+Firecracker translates the guest virtio-vsock protocol to a host Unix-domain socket backend.

 Queues.
 Firecracker implements three queues (VSOCK_NUM_QUEUES = 3): RXQ (index 0) for data from host to guest, TXQ (index 1) for data from guest to host, and EVQ (index 2) for event messages.
 All three are sized to 256 descriptors.
 Each descriptor chain encodes exactly one vsock packet: a 44-byte header followed by an optional payload up to MAX_PKT_BUF_SIZE = 65536 bytes.